Florida A&M Rattlers and Lady Rattlers: Football

+Florida A&M has a storied football program.
 From 1938 to 1961, the football team won the Black College National Championship eight times, including six times under head coach Jake Gaither, in 1950, 1952, 1954, 1957, 1959 and 1961.
 When Gaither retired after 25 years of coaching in 1969, his FAMU teams had a 203-36-4 (wins-losses-ties) record, for a .844 winning percentage.
 Thirty-six players from Gaither's teams were All-Americans, and 42 went on to play in the National Football League.
 During his 25 years as head coach, FAMU won 22 Southern Intercollegiate Athletic Conference championships.
 Gaither was elected to the College Football Hall of Fame in 1975.
 FAMU went on to win the first NCAA D1-AA National Championship in 1978 after defeating the University of Massachusetts Amherst.
 The Rattlers meet the Bethune–Cookman Wildcats every year in the Florida Classic on the third weekend in November.
 The Rattlers lead the overall series with Bethune Cookman University, 45-15-1.
 One of the most notable wins in FAMU football history came when they defeated the University of Miami in 1979.

 On November 15, 2008, Florida A&M football received national attention when ESPN's College GameDay was broadcast live from the campus.
 FAMU became the first historically black college or university campus to ever host the program.

 The Florida A&M Rattlers have won 29 Conference Championships and 13 different college football national titles.
 They have won the black college football national championship 11 times.
 An Associated Press College Division National Championship in 1962.
 The Rattlers also won the inaugural NCAA Division I-AA National Championship in 1978.